 Isn’t driving on the beach just as bad though?

-Those who drive through salt water often argue that Driving on a beach does just as much damage to your 4WD as going through salty water.
+Those who drive through salt water often argue that Beach Driving does just as much damage to your 4WD as going through salty water.
 This is not true.
 Sure, beach sand has salt in it, and just by being close to the beach allows salt mist to blow onto your vehicle, but it’s nowhere near as bad as drenching your 4WD in a salt bath.

 You should avoid driving through wet sand that flicks up under your 4WD.
 If you have to drive on wet sand, do it slowly so it doesn’t flick up everywhere.